ChrisZeThird/ChrisZeThird/README.md

-Master degree student in Fundamental Physics.
-My main points of interests are Quantum Mechanics, Mathematics and Computer Science.
-Naturally I'd like to ally those three topics in my future research.
-There is no good Physics without mathematics, there no good simulation without computer science.
+# About me
+Master degree student in Quantum Mechanics, I have a strong interest for the physic of cold atoms.
+It is few years ago that I started to actively code.
+Between quantum simulation, personnal side project and neuromorphic, I like to challenge myself and expend my field of skills.

+# Contact me

-**You can reach me out on my discord server if you have question about my work: https://discord.gg/eUuFBmyN5G**
+You can reach me out on my discord server if you have question about my work: **https://discord.gg/eUuFBmyN5G**.
+You can also write me an email at **chriszethird.contact@gmail.com**.